- Exhibits & Animals

 Past intern projects include the Aquarium’s first Facebook page and “VidGames Colossal,” a promotion where moviegoers played videogames on the Aquarium’s giant IMAX® screen.

-Connecticut’s second-largest family tourist attraction, The Maritime Aquarium draws some 500,000 visitors per year.
+Connecticut’s second-largest family tourist attraction, The Maritime Aquarium draws nearly 500,000 visitors per year.
 More than 2,000 animals represent 300-plus species.
-In addition to the exhibits, the Aquarium also operates an IMAX® movie theater and the research vessel Oceanic.
+In addition to the exhibits, the Aquarium also operates an IMAX® movie theater and research vessel.
 It is the only aquarium dedicated to Long Island Sound.

 Summer marketing interns are asked to dedicate a minimum of 3 days per week for at least a 6-week commitment.
 You must demonstrate college course work in journalism, marketing or communications.
 Internships can be tailored to meet your schedule and are also available during the school year.
 Priority is given to students completing internships for credit.
 We can work with your school administrators to meet credit requirements.
 All work produced by interns remains the property of The Maritime Aquarium.
 Internships are unpaid.